-There are at least two to three versions of how Rudolph came to be that have been circulated across the Internet.
+There are at least two to three versions circulating the Internet of how Rudolph came to be.
 While variations of the beloved reindeer's origins have differed, they all agree that "Rudolph" was created in the early part of the 20th century.
 One version tells a tale of Robert L. May, a man grieving as his wife was dying of cancer, writing the story as a way to console his 4-year-old daughter Barbara.
-An alternate version indicates a manager of Montgomery Ward "caught wind" of his story and paid May to obtain the rights to print it.
+An alternate version indicates a manager of Montgomery Ward "caught wind" of his story and paid May to get the rights to print it.
 This is closer to the truth, but is not totally factual either.

-In reality, the story was an employer-based assignment.
-May's wife was ill at the time he was asked by Montgomery Ward to come up with a Christmas story.
-May was working on the Rudolph story during his wife's illness (she passed away in July 1039).
+In reality, the story was an employer-based assignment, he was asked by his bosses at Montgomery Ward to come up with a Christmas story.
+At the time the tale was penned, May's wife was ill and he was working on the Rudolph story during his wife's illness (she passed away in July 1039).
 According to his own words in 1976, he finished writing "Rudolph" after her death.

 The Creation of Rudolph

-Rudolph the Red-Nosed Reindeer was brought to life in 1939.
+Rudolph the Red-Nosed Reindeer did come to life in 1939.
 The story was indeed penned by May after he was tasked by Montgomery Ward to create a Christmas story the retailer could hand out in a coloring booklet form to shoppers during that holiday season.
-May had a reputation for his children stories and limericks, and the 34-year-old copywriter went to work on crafting a tale per his employer's request.
+May's reputation for his children's stories and limericks was well-known, and the 34-year-old copywriter went to work on crafting a tale per his employer's request.
 Ultimately, according to Snopes, a website that examines urban legends and separates fact from fiction, he decided on basing the story on an animal and drew inspiration from "The Ugly Duckling" story, along with his own childhood experiences.

 Just how old is Rudolph?
 He turned 75 in 2014 and over the years has become "timeless".
 Over the years this beloved reindeer continues to remain popular through the generations.

 The story most of us are familiar with is also not the same version as the original.
-For instance, Rudolph did not live at the North Pole, he was discovered while Santa was delivering presents on that foggy night and recruited Rudolph's help once he noticed a glow coming from a window.
+For instance, Rudolph did not live at the North Pole, Santa discovered him while delivering presents on that foggy night and recruited Rudolph's help once he noticed a glow coming from a window.

 More Fun Facts About Rudolph